kdeldycke/awesome-engineering-team-management/readme.md

 - [Devs I really enjoy pairing with](https://twitter.com/ScribblingOn/status/1002598672444448768).
 - [All the best engineering advice I stole from non-technical people](https://medium.com/@bellmar/all-the-best-engineering-advice-i-stole-from-non-technical-people-eb7f90ca2f5f) - “It's intriguing that the stuff that really seems to make a difference in the quality of software never seems to be about software.”
 - [What Makes A Great Software Engineer?](https://faculty.washington.edu/ajko/papers/Li2015GreatEngineers.pdf) - Doesn't conclude on a definitive answer to the question, but details a model based on 53 attributes (!).
 Still a good source referencing other papers on the topic.
-- [What makes developers happy?
-Contributing to open source](https://www.techrepublic.com/article/what-makes-developers-happy-contributing-to-open-source/) - “TL;DR: 59% of developers contribute to open source software today.
-Why do they contribute?
-The top two reasons are: To improve coding skills and because they believe in open source.
-Want to keep those developers happy and employed with you?
-Let them contribute.”
 - [How I operated as a Staff engineer at Heroku](https://amyunger.com/blog/2020/09/10/staff-engineer-at-heroku.html) - A great window into the somewhat nebulous title of Staff Engineer, also called Principal Engineer or Software Architect at times.
 I.e. a role in which you are a technical expert, but know how to solve non-obvious engineering issues, most of the time because they are rooted in social, communications and hierarchical complexities.

 ### Consultants